modrobert/SecureChatAnywhere/README.md

 is not logged to file, when quitting program any information in the log window will be lost.

+When pasting the ciphertext in Base64 format to be decrypted any spaces or line breaks are ignored.

 #### Menu functions:

 Action ->